 Using One-Click Installations

-Most high-quality hosts (like SiteGround) offer a one-click installation tool right in their dashboard.
+Most managed WordPress hosts offer a simple installation tool right in their dashboard.

 Here’s the general flow: